-All changes that address a Launchpad bug should include the bug in the Commit Message using the Closes-Bug, Related-Bug, or Partial-Bug keyword.
+All changes that address a Storyboard bug should include the bug in the Commit Message using the Story and Task.

-It is not required that a Launchpad bug be filed for every change.
+It is not required that a Storyboard bug be filed for every change.

 All user visible changes should include a release note.
 Trove uses reno to generate release notes and therefore only those release notes that are submitted as part of a change will be included in the release notes.
 The failure to add a release note for a user visible change should be identified in review, and corrected.

-If a Launchpad bug is being fixed, the release note should list the bug number.
+If a Storyboard bug is being fixed, the release note should list the story and task number.

 For help using reno, the release notes tool, see: